-The future is here and we know Google is developing a self-driving car, along with other companies.
-It seems like a great idea, get in your car, push a button and off you go with no worries of paying attention to the road or surrounding traffic.
-It all sounds great, and it may be the standard feature and not an option in the future.
+The future is here and we know Google is developing a self-driving car, along with other companies. it seems like a great idea, get in your car, push a button and off you go with no worries of paying attention to the road or surrounding traffic. it all sounds great, and it may be the standard feature and not an option in the future.

 But what happens when that vehicle malfunctions and causes an accident that injures the passengers of the self-driving car or other driver and pedestrians?
-Who is responsible for the accident and injuries.
-The driver of the self-driving car was not operating the vehicle.
+Who is responsible for the accident and injuries. the driver of the self-driving car was not operating the vehicle.
 As they may be a likely responsible party, there may be many others that can be held responsible for the accident.

-Who is Responsible for the Accident?
+Who is Liable for a Self-Driving Car Accident?

 That is a big concern in the legal field, how do we determine who was “at-fault” or liable for the accident.
 We all have computers and smart phones, and we have all had an experience of the computer or phone malfunctioning or a “glitch” in the operating system.
 When that occurs, we reset the phone and start over.
-But what happens when the self-driving car malfunctions at 65 m.p.h.?
-The damages could be catastrophic and fatal in the worst case scenario.
+But what happens when the self-driving car malfunctions at 65 m.p.h.? the damages could be catastrophic and fatal in the worst case scenario.

 Google Self-Driving Cars

 Who’s going to pay for the injuries sustained by the driver and passengers in the self-driving car?
-Who will be liable and who is going to pay the medical bills, lost wages and pain and suffering after a self-driving car accident?
-The Courts have yet to see a case of this nature, but it is our suspicion there would be multiple parties responsible for the accident and subsequent injuries.
+Who will be liable and who is going to pay the medical bills, lost wages and pain and suffering after a self-driving car accident? the Courts have yet to see a case of this nature, but it is our suspicion there would be multiple parties responsible for the accident and subsequent injuries.

 Take a Ride in a Google Self-Driving Car